StefanUlbrich/PyCon2024/Readme.md

 pyenv install 3.12.0
 ```

-Alternatively, you can use the system's version.
-On Debian-based Linux distributions, run
+Alternatively, you can use the system's version of course.
+On macOS using `brew` is recommended, while on Debian-based Linux distributions, run

 ```sh
 sudo apt install python3.12
 ```

+I have little experience with Windows systems, but you should probably use WSL2 there.

 ### Virtual environment